Laser / Skin Resurfacing

 What are the side effects?

-• Short-term side effects might include slight reddening of the skin or local swelling which might last a few days.
-In rare instances there might be some blistering.
+• Short-term side effects might possibly include slight reddening of the skin or local swelling which might possibly last a few days.
+In rare instances there might possibly be some blistering.

 After treatment, what are the restrictions on my activity after treatment?